Cifas Marker Removal Solicitor

 First-party fraud

-This type of marker can be filed when you have promised future repayment for goods or services, but display no intent to actually pay.
+This type of marker can be filed when you have promised future repayment for goods or services, but show no intent to actually pay.
 These markers can last for up to six years.

 Facility Takeover